 These qualifications allow students to develop a knowledge base so that they can learn important theory.
-However, they also offer more practical learning opportunities and link to specific careers or jobs.
-Qualifications such as Higher National Certificates or Higher National Diplomas are considered vocational.
+However, they also offer more practical learning opportunities and

 APPRENTICESHIPS

 This route can result in obtaining either an Academic or Technical or Vocational Higher Education qualification.
 As apprenticeships are jobs, up to 80% of the time will be spent in a work environment rather than in the classroom.